Amazon API Gateway traits

 string

 Specifies the required credentials as an IAM role for API Gateway to invoke the authorizer.
 To specify an IAM role for API Gateway to assume, use the role's Amazon Resource Name (ARN).
-This value MUST be omitted in order to use resource-based permissions on the Lambda function.
+Omit this value to use Lambda resource-based permissions instead of an IAM role assumed by API Gateway.

 identitySource